soda-inria/sklearn-numba-dpex/README.md

 on the host system.

 The second part consists in running conda commands that create the environment with all the required packages and configuration.
-Note that while the installation is a bit complicated since it mixes packages from several conda channels `conda-forge`, `dppy/label/dev`, and `intel`, some of which being experimental, neither the builds nor the channels are maintained by the `sklearn_numba_dpex` and their level of stability is unknown.
+Note that the installation logic is a bit complicated since it mixes packages from several conda channels `conda-forge`, `dppy/label/dev`, and `intel`, some of which being experimental.
+Neither the builds nor the channels are maintained by the `sklearn_numba_dpex` team and their level of stability is unknown.

-TODO: update the instructions to install everything from non-dev conda packages on always up-to-date channels whenever it's available.
+🚧 TODO: update the instructions to install everything from non-dev conda packages on always up-to-date channels whenever it's available.

 ##### Install low-level runtime libraries for your GPU (1/2)